Eloy Jiménez Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The righty last appeared on Sunday against the St. Louis Cardinals, when he tossed seven innings, allowing two earned runs while giving up six hits.
+- His most recent time out came in relief on Sunday, Sept.
+24 when the right-hander tossed 2 2/3 innings against the St. Louis Cardinals, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.